Orivex/ScannerToPrinter/README.md

 Select the right driver

-Type the number of scans you want (NOT COPIES!)
+Type the number of scans you want (NOT COPIES!), The scanner will continuously carry on scanning

 # Save settings!